Diagnostic scans | Sarcoma UK

 CT

-The computerised tomography (CT) scan takes a number of x-rays to make a 3D image of an affected area.
+A computerised tomography (CT) scan takes a number of X-ray images to build a detailed 3D image of the inside of your body.

 EUS

-An Endoscopic Ultrasound (EUS) uses a tube-like instrument called an endoscope with an ultrasound scanner attached.
-This is put inside the body to look inside the gut to investigate GIST tumours.
+An endoscopic ultrasound (EUS) used a thin tube-like instrument called an endoscope with a camera attached to the end.
+This tube is put inside your body and can be used to look at the gut for GIST tumours.

 PET